Administering Funds & Assuring Compliance

 City Council supports the goal of the city to have at least 15% of the overall housing stock be permanently affordable to households earning income up to ten percent above the HUD low-income limit.
 In addition, the City is attempting to create an affordable housing continuum that ensures housing choices at every income level.
 The preservation of existing affordable units is given equal importance to that of the creation of new units and the purchase of land for future development of affordable units.

 Housing units produced or acquired through a grant allocation from the City of Boulder or provided through the Inclusionary Housing Program or Annexation are subject to compliance and eligibility requirements in perpetuity.
 These requirements are formally agreed to by the signing of a Low-Income Housing Covenant prior to the drawdown of any funds or issuance of building permits.
 These Covenants run with the land and may only be amended by agreement of all signing parties.
-Read the Rental Compliance Manual.
+All permanently affordable rental housing units/properties are subject to compliance with the Rental Compliance Manual which outlines the City’s policies and procedures for the Rental Housing Program.

 Rental Compliance Orientation